Skip to main content

 Acyclovir and valacyclovir are prescription drugs used to treat herpes simplex virus (HSV) and varicella-zoster virus (VZV)

-Herpes simplex virus (HSV) is a viral infection that lasts for a lifetime.
-It can greatly impact your quality of life as it leads to cold sores, genital lesions, and dangerous eye infections.
-HSV is a virus that can remain latent, or inactive, for a long period of time, but then symptoms can reoccur suddenly and become problematic.
+Herpes simplex virus (HSV) is a viral infection that lasts a lifetime.
+It can greatly impact your quality of life, leading to cold sores, genital lesions, and dangerous eye infections.
+HSV is a virus that can remain latent or inactive for a long period of time, but then symptoms can reoccur suddenly and become problematic.

-There are two primary types of herpes simplex virus, HSV-1 and HSV-2.
+There are two primary types of herpes simplex viruses, HSV-1 and HSV-2.
 HSV-1 is primarily responsible for oral cold sore lesions.
 HSV-2 is primarily responsible for genital and rectal lesions.
 HSV is contagious and affects a large portion of our population.
-The World Health Organization (WHO) estimates that HSV-1 affects two-thirds of the global population, and HSV-2 affects over 500 million people.
-Acyclovir and valacyclovir are two prescription antiviral medications that have impacted our ability to symptomatically treat HSV infections and prevent their spread to others.
+The World Health Organization (WHO) estimates that for those under 50 years of age, HSV-1 affects about 64% of the global population, and HSV-2 affects about 13% of the global population.
+Acyclovir and valacyclovir are prescription antiviral medications that symptomatically treat HSV infections and prevent their spread to others.

 Main differences between acyclovir and valacyclovir